-And a city break to Dublin last year was no exception.
+And our city break to Dublin last year was no exception.

 Getting Out of Dublin City

 Powerscourt Estate is located in County Wicklow, near the Wicklow Mountains, south of Dublin.

 Although it is possible to use a couple of public transport options such as trains and buses, it’s easiest to hire a car and drive yourself to the estate.
 This way, it’ll only take you 30 minutes to drive there and is a perfect half day trip from Dublin.

 If you do decide to opt for a hire car, it’s worth spending a few hours wandering through the Powerscourt Estate and Gardens itself, and then driving down the road to the Powerscourt Waterfall 5 minutes away.